History of LISTSERV

 - The grant search proves unsuccessful.
 Going commercial appears to be the only way to save LISTSERV.
 The first legal incarnation of L-Soft, the temporary L-Soft, is born in a lawyer's drawer.
 The company closes its first big sale in July.
 The business plan is to sell maintenance and new versions of the mainframe product, and then use the proceeds to hire programmers to port the code to VMS and Unix.

-- LISTSERV is the first software to introduce double opt-in, which would become the global gold standard for permission email.
+- LISTSERV is the first software to introduce double opt-in, which becomes the global gold standard for permission email.
 Double opt-in protects subscribers by requiring them to confirm their subscriptions before being added to a mailing list.

-- In February of 1994, with only $3,000, a laptop and a plane ticket to New York City, Eric Thomas officially founds L-Soft in order to further develop LISTSERV.
+- In February of 1994, with only $3,000, a laptop and a plane ticket to New York, Eric Thomas officially founds L-Soft in order to further develop LISTSERV.

 - In May of 1994, L-Soft launches the first version of LISTSERV for VMS and Unix.